 Your health and safety is always our top priority.
 Call your physician if you think you have the coronavirus or call 877-9NOVANT if you don’t have one.
 Learn more »

 Intravenous pyelography (IVP)

 X-rays help us see problems in your kidneys, bladder and urinary tract

 When you need help because of a medical problem, your healthcare provider first needs to order tests that can explain your condition.
-Your provider may recommend intravenous pyelography (IVP) if you have a condition that affects your kidneys, bladder and tubes that connect the two organs.
-This type of X-ray procedure is also called intravenous urography.
+Your provider may recommend an intravenous pyelography (IVP) if you have a condition that affects your kidneys, bladder and tubes that connect the organs.
+This type of X-ray procedure is also called an intravenous urography.
 The test can show blockages and other conditions.

 Before the technologist takes your X-rays, you will get an injection containing a substance similar to a dye.
 This technique produces more detailed images.
 Your medical team will be able to see the substance move through your urinary tract and collect in your bladder.